bastoica/wasabi/wasabi-testing/README.md

 To illustrate how WASABI work, we walk users through an example that reproduces [HDFS-17590](https://issues.apache.org/jira/browse/HDFS-17590)&mdash;a previously unknown retry bug uncovered by WASABI.

 > [!NOTE]
 > Users might observe a "build failure" message when building and testing Hadoop.
 This is expected as a few testing-related components of Hadoop need more configuration to build properly with the ACJ compiler.
 WASABI does not need those components to find retry bugs.
-See the [Known issues]() section below for more details.
+See the "[Known issues](README.md#6-known-issues)" section below for more details.

 1. Ensure the prerequisites are successfully installed (see "Getting Started" above)